-BACKGROUND 1971 Lucien Lurton purchased Château Climens from the Gounouilhou family.
+Background: 1971 Lucien Lurton purchased Château Climens from the Gounouilhou family.
 1987 The château was restored.
-1992 Lucien Lurton divides his estates between his 10 children.
-He gives Château Climens to two (of his 3) daughters, Brigitte and Bérénice (the youngest of the 10).
+1992 Lucien Lurton divided his estates between his 10 children.
+He gave Château Climens to two (of his 3) daughters, Brigitte and Bérénice (the youngest of the 10).
 In 2007 Bérenice took full charge here.